Cox Enterprises And The Trust For Public Land Launch National Cox Conserves Heroes Awards

-NEW ORLEANS –Cox Enterprises and The Trust for Public Land opened the nomination process for the Cox Conserves Heroes program today.
+NEW ORLEANS — Cox Enterprises and The Trust for Public Land recently opened the nomination process for the Cox Conserves Heroes program.
 The program serves to honor environmental volunteers who create, preserve or enhance shared outdoor spaces in their local communities.
-Details were shared in a press release.

 The winner of the national competition will be announced in late October.

 - Their activity creates, protects and/or beautifies an outdoor community space.

 - Their activity is done on a volunteer basis and is not part of paid employment.

 - Their activity inspires others to engage in community conservation.

 - In partnership with The Trust for Public Land, the national Cox Conserves Heroes program has donated more than $800,000 to environmental nonprofits over the past 10 years, and more than 200 volunteers have been honored.